craftercms/docs/source/.new-ia/by-role/developer/plugins/marketplace/create-plugins.rst

 Types of plugins
 ----------------

-- ``blueprint``: This type of plugin can be used as a template to create sites, it includes support for parameters to allow dynamic sites that use API keys or passwords for external services.
+- ``blueprint``: This type of plugin can be used as a template to create projects, it includes support for parameters to allow dynamic projects that use API keys or passwords for external services.
 For more information about creating blueprints you can follow this guide: :ref:`newIa-create-a-blueprint`.

-- ``site``: This type of plugin can be used to add features to existing sites, it can include authoring and delivery extensions.
-For more information about creating site plugins you can follow this guide: :ref:`newIa-site-plugin`
+- ``site``: This type of plugin can be used to add features to existing projects, it can include authoring and delivery extensions.
+For more information about creating project plugins you can follow this guide: :ref:`newIa-project-plugin`

 .. _newIa-submit-plugin-to-marketplace: